Andrew Ling: Education

 Ling began studying violin at the age of six under the tutelage of the late Professor Lin Yaoji of the Central Conservatory of Music, Beijing.
-He completed his undergraduate and graduate studies at the Indiana University, and has studied at Rice University in Houston.
-He has studied with Henry Kowalski, Ik-Hwan Bae, Alan de Veritch and Cho-Liang Lin.
+He then went to study in Diocesan Boys' School, Hong Kong.
+He completed his undergraduate and graduate studies at the Jacobs School of Music at Indiana University Bloomington, and has studied at Rice University in Houston.
+He has studied with Henryk Kowalski, Ik-Hwan Bae, Alan de Veritch and Cho-Liang Lin.

 Career

 As a child, Ling toured around the world as a violin soloist.
 He has also collaborated with the HK Phil, the Hong Kong Chinese Orchestra and the China Film Philharmonic Orchestra, and has given recitals in Hong Kong, the North America and Europe.

 He is an active chamber musician, having performed with Cho-Liang Lin, Jaime Laredo, Trey Lee, the Shanghai String Quartet and has been invited as a guest artist at the Chamber Residency of Banff Centre in Canada and the Hong Kong International Chamber Music Festival.

 A dedicated music educator, Ling has directed The Robert H. N. Ho Family Foundation Orchestral Fellowship Scheme as well as being invited to teach at the NTSO Youth Music Camp in Taiwan.
 He is currently an adjunct faculty member of the Hong Kong Baptist University and The Hong Kong Academy for Performing Arts.